 - Representation of shopping center landlords in Chapter 11 reorganizations such as Garden Botanika, Frederick's of Hollywood, Natural Wonders, Store of Knowledge, Track 'n Trail, Crown Books, Wherehouse Entertainment, The Bombay Company, Sharper Image, Shoe Pavilion, The Walking Company, Round Table Pizza, and Mervyn's.

 Brian is currently part of a team assisting an Afghan refugee evacuated from Kabul to obtain asylum.

-In 2021, Brian began working with a team of Ballard Spahr attorneys and the ACLU of Oklahoma to investigate the state’s voter suppression laws as part of the firm’s Racial Justice and Equity Initiative.
+In 2021, Brian began working with a team of Ballard Spahr attorneys and the Oklahoma Appleseed Center for Law and Justice to investigate the state’s voter suppression laws as part of the firm’s Racial Justice and Equity Initiative.
 That investigation is ongoing.

 In 2020, Brian led a team which successfully defended a Holocaust survivor from a water damage claim asserted by a neighbor in his apartment building.